 2. Read someone else’s paper on the same topic.
 Sometimes reading the views of someone else will help you understand how you feel about a certain issue (whether you agree or disagree).
 Talking to a friend or family member can also be a great way to grab ideas for your writing.
 Sometimes it’s easy to think of things in a conversational form rather than with pen and paper.
 The most important thing to remember is not to copy anyone else’s work.
 If you consult another paper for ideas, come up with your own original paper to submit in class.
 Plagiarism is never tolerable.

 3. Another possible cure to writer’s block is to detach your mind from the format of the paper.
-Sometimes it is best to just begin writing, without worrying about spelling, grammar, and punctuation.
+Sometimes it is best to just begin writing, without worrying about spelling, grammar check, and punctuation.
 After your thoughts are down on paper, you can go back and correct your mistakes.
 It is much easier to proofread a paper that is too long (because you can omit words or phrases that don’t make sense) than to try to come up with a perfect, logical essay on the first try.

 Most likely, when you begin writing, ideas will flow one after another.
 It is best to write them down as soon as they come to you (even if you are in the middle of sentence) because by the time you finish the sentence you may forget the new idea that you wanted to add.